Tuttotorna/OMNIA/README.md

 The correct public claim is narrow:

 > OMNIA is a bounded structural measurement core.
-It detects structural invalidity, incompleteness, drift, and malformed outputs.
+It detects structural invalidity, incompleteness, drift, malformed outputs, and observer-perturbation instability.
 It does not detect semantic truth.
 Current results show strong behavior on controlled structural validation tasks, while pure semantic QA remains outside its standalone scope.